-- Optimum primary grinding size for various ore zones and lithology types 85% complete - Geo-statistical analysis of grinding and flotation 40% complete; - Copper oxide mineral response to flotation with recently developed and commercialized oxide flotation reagents and flow sheets complete; - A thorough study of regrind product size 90% complete; - Optimized cleaner flotation reagent schemes and flow sheet for ore variations complete; - Evaluate centrifugal gravity and flash flotation recovery of gold from the primary grinding circuit and from tailing streams in flotation 30% complete; - Evaluate concentrate processing by hydrometallurgical methods to recover gold and copper at site in the planning stage with completion expected Q1 2012; - Rheology studies on tailing for settler design and tailing dam design 30% complete; - Settling and filtration studies on concentrates for dewatering purposes 10% complete. - All the drilling performed has utilized highly accurate Ori-Shot down hole survey method. - An independent audit, by a contracted third party, of the drilling program was performed in March 2011.
-A positive site visit and audit report on the overall King-king drilling and geology programs was received. was given to us.
-Results were good. - The recommended geotechnical testing on the new core was planned and is in the execution phase with a report expected on the mechanical testing at the end of Q3 2011
+- Optimum primary grinding size for various ore zones and lithology types 100% complete - Geo-statistical analysis of grinding and flotation 100% complete; - Copper oxide mineral response to flotation with recently developed and commercialized oxide flotation reagents and flow sheets - complete, result - failed; - Agitation and heap leaching of copper oxide minerals with sulfuric acid were evaluated after copper oxide flotation failed.
+Success was achieved at each stage and bankable feasibility level designs were developed and these were incorporated in the prefeasibility study. - A thorough study of regrind product size 100% complete; - Optimized cleaner flotation reagent schemes and flow sheet for ore variations complete; - Evaluate centrifugal gravity and flash flotation recovery of gold from the primary grinding circuit and from tailing streams in flotation - 50% complete; - Evaluate concentrate processing by hydrometallurgical methods to recover gold and copper at site after consultation with industry experts decided smelting was a better way to proceed; - Rheology studies on tailing for settler design and tailing pumping designs 70% complete; - Settling and filtration studies on concentrates for dewatering purposes 100% complete.

-- Some hydrogeological testing of the finished core holes was required and this work is completed on 3 holes and in progress on another 6.
-Completion is expected in early Q4 2011. - The recommended Quality Assurance/Quality Control program was established for the new drilling and as aforementioned above it was audited in March 2011 and received a positive report.
+- All drilling has utilized Ori-Shot or Reflex Act II down hole survey methods. - An independent audit, by a contracted third party, of the drilling program was performed in March 2011.
+A positive site visit and audit report on the overall King-king drilling and geology programs was received. - The recommended geotechnical testing on the new core was completed.
+More tests were recommended and will be completed in Q2 2012. - Hydrogeological testing of the finished core holes was required and this work was completed on 5 holes. - The recommended Quality Assurance/Quality Control program was established for the new drilling and as aforementioned above it was audited in March 2011 and received a positive report.